-- Final paper -20% (in spite of the fact that the final paper is not part of the annual credits). - E. Courses that are taken to academic accreditation will require the student to fulfill minimum course requirements.
+- 2. Final paper 20% (in spite of the fact that the final paper is not part of the annual credits). - a.
+Courses that are taken to academic accreditation will require the student to fulfill minimum course requirements.
 They will be marked in the INDC graduation diploma (see the course details and the additional events in the chapter describing the INDC diploma).